RhythmLunatic/Delta-NEX-Rebirth/README.md

 This theme is 100% free and open source.
 Don't abuse it and shove it on your bootlegged PIU machine, go buy the game if you want to run a business.

+## Song Group Configuration

+To add descriptions to your song groups, add a folder named info inside your song group and then add a file named text.ini with the song group description inside it.

+The theme will automatically hide group numbers if you have them (Such as 15-PRIME -> PRIME, 05-SKILLUP ZONE -> SKILLUP ZONE)

+## Frequently Asked Questions

 Q: Why do my StepF2 files look weird / not work at all?

 A: Because supporting closed source software with zero documentation is a pain in the neck.